DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 I abstract `taskContainer` structure as *task pool* for *map* and *reduce* respectively.
 I define `idleTasks` and `completedTasks` of `chan *Task` type to pass tasks with distinct statuses.
 At runtime, many workers are applying for or committing tasks.
 So it's important and necessary to create a mechanism to guarantee the thread safety.
 In Go world, *channel* is the best practice to get rid of race condition.
 I add a member named *inProgressWaitingFlags* of `*sync.Map` type as well whose function I will illustrate later.

 ### Create Map Task
-Coordinator is given file spits as input from program host.
+Coordinator is given file splits as input from program host.
 Each file needs to be wrapped as `Input` into a `Task` object.
 Having constructed a *map task*, we put it into `idleTasks` of *map task pool*.

 ### `AssignTask`
 Worker need obtain a task from coordinator.
 Coordinator takes a task from *idle* pool and send it as a response back to worker.
 One thing needs to be noted is once a task is assigned to worker, we should start to monitor the finish signal of task on *coordinator* side because we make a time-out mechanism for these being-executed tasks.